OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/view.md

 ---
 title: view
-description: Learn how to view historical stocks price with trendlines using our platform.
+description: "Learn how to view historical stocks price with trendlines using our platform."
   No parameters, quick visualization and up-to-date information from Finviz.
 keywords:
 - view historical price